Submitting patented drugs and biosimilars

 The Ministry bases coverage decisions on PharmaCare policies, programs, therapeutic options, resources and the evidence-informed recommendations of the independent Drug Benefit Council (DBC).

-To be considered for coverage, patented product submissions for new drugs, new combination products, and drugs with new indications must first undergo a review by the Common Drug Review (CDR).
+To be considered for coverage, patented product submissions for new drugs, new combination products and drugs with new indications must first undergo a review by the CADTH reimbursement review.

 All other submissions, including biosimilars, line extensions and modification of criteria, are submitted directly to the Ministry.

 The review timeline starts when the Ministry begins its review and ends when the Ministry publicly communicates its decision.
-The target timeline for a decision for a standard review is nine months and 12 months for a complex review.
-A review is complex if there is a need to develop clinical coverage criteria, create a Special Authority form, complete a Product Listing Agreement (PLA), or other such steps.
+The target timeline for a decision is 9 months for a standard review and 12 months for a complex review.
+A review is complex if there is a need to develop clinical coverage criteria, create a Special Authority form, complete a Product Listing Agreement (PLA), or other additional steps.

-For submissions reviewed by the CDR, the start date will be the issue date of the final Canadian Drug Expert Committee (CDEC) Recommendation and Reasons for the Recommendation.
+For submissions reviewed by CADTH, the start date will be the issue date of the final Canadian Drug Expert Committee (CDEC) recommendation.

-If the CDR conducts a review, the Ministry’s review generally follows an internal nine-month timeline.
-For non-CDR drug submissions, the Ministry’s review generally follows a 12-month timeline.
+If CADTH conducts a review, the Ministry’s review generally follows an internal 9-month timeline.
+For non-CADTH drug submissions, the Ministry’s review generally follows a 12-month timeline.

-- patented drug products reviewed by the Common Drug Review (PDF)—Category 1 and 2 submission requirements for new drugs, drugs with new indications, and new combination products to CDR for review
+- Patented drug products reviewed by the Common Drug Review (PDF) – category 1 and 2 submission requirements for new drugs, drugs with new indications and new combination products

 Director, Formulary Management